FirelyTeam/firely-docs/vonk/features/snapshot.rst

     POST <vonk-endpoint>/StructureDefinition/$Snapshot

 * The body must contain the StructureDefinition that you want filled with a fresh snapshot.
-The StructureDefinition may contain an existing snapshot, it will then be overwritten.
+The StructureDefinition may contain an existing snapshot, it will be ignored.
 * The Content-Type header must match the format of the body (application/fhir+json or application/fhir+xml)

 Vonk will return the same StructureDefinition, but with the snapshot element (re-)generated.